-Isabelle Ausdal serves as the Manager of Ethanol Trade Policy and Economics for the U.S. Grains Council, a non-profit organization that promotes the use of U.S. barley, corn, sorghum and related products worldwide.
+Isabelle Ausdal serves as the regional ethanol manager for the European Union, United Kingdom and Canada for the U.S. Grains Council, a non-profit organization that promotes the use of U.S. corn, barley, sorghum, ethanol and related products worldwide.

-Ausdal holds a bachelor’s degree in Agricultural and Consumer Economics with a focus in Public Policy and Law and a double minor in Communications and Leadership Studies.
-She also has her Master of Legal Studies (MLS) degree with a business specialization from American University’s Washington College of Law.
+Ausdal holds a bachelor’s degree in agricultural and consumer economics with a focus in public policy and law and a double minor in communications and leadership studies.
+She also holds a Master of Legal Studies (MLS) degree with a business specialization from American University’s Washington College of Law.

 About The U.S. Grains Council